apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 ### StatefulOnlineClustering
 Because the data is streaming, you need to use an iterative clustering algorithm, like BIRCH.
 And because the algorithm is iterative, you need a mechanism to store the previous state so that when Twitter text arrives, it can be updated. **Stateful processing** enables a `DoFn` to have persistent state, which can be read and written during the processing of each element.
 For more information about stateful processing, see [Stateful processing with Apache Beam](https://beam.apache.org/blog/stateful-processing/).

-In this example, every time a new message is Read from Pub/Sub, you retrieve the existing state of the clustering model, update it, and write it back to the state.
+In this example, every time a new message is read from Pub/Sub, you retrieve the existing state of the clustering model, update it, and write it back to the state.

 {{< highlight >}}
     clustering = (